teachersnigdha/all-are-our-own/README.md

 ```

 - Poem by Snigdharani Sahoo
-- Image by Peter H from Pixabay
+- Photo by Quang Nguyen Vinh from Pexels